Walk (Kwabs song)

-"Walk" is the debut single of British singer Kwabs.
-The song was released on 26 September 2014 on Atlantic Records in the UK, becoming a minor hit.
+"Walk" is a song by British singer Kwabs, released on 26 September 2014 on Atlantic Records in the UK, becoming a minor hit.
 However, the song became hugely popular in Germany, reaching number one in January 2015.
-In Austria and Switzerland, the song reached the top five positions.
+It also reached number one in Romania, while in Austria and Switzerland, the song reached the top five positions.
 It is also featured on the soundtrack of EA Sports video game FIFA 15.
 A version featuring Fetty Wap was released on 21 August 2015.

 Track listing

 Walk EP

 Kwabs also released an EP on 3 October 2014 on Atlantic with the following tracks:

 Remix

 Drum-and-bass producer Nu:Tone released a remix of the song in 2017.